In this Guide

 The reticle is on the second focal plane of the lens, so it will change size as you zoom.
 We couldn’t find any complaints about this, but some people prefer FFP reticles for long distance shooting, since they stay the same size at any zoom setting.

-That versatility makes the Burris a good choice for mid-range AR and .300 rifles as well as long distance precision shooters.
+That versatility makes the Bushnell a good choice for mid-range AR and .300 rifles as well as long distance precision shooters.
 Since we can’t all afford several scopes, this helps ease the cost.
 You’ll be able to use one scope for several guns without sacrificing performance on any.

 3. Vortex Viper